SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/flex.md

 :::

-To collect data for Flex app, you need to enable the [Data Volume Index](/docs/manage/ingestion-volume/data-volume-index/#enable-the-data-volume-index).
+To collect data for Flex app, you need to enable [Data Volume Index](/docs/manage/ingestion-volume/data-volume-index/#enable-the-data-volume-index) and [Search Audit Index](/docs/manage/security/audit-indexes/search-audit-index).

 You can verify if you already have the Data Volume Index enabled by querying: